Coffs Coast Family Favourites

 Jane says they all feel amazingly fortunate to have come through such an experience and be in a position to simply go about their day-to-day lives and explore their relatively new hometown.
 “We often have to pinch ourselves to believe that we’re the same little family unit of four.”

-Look at me Now Headland Emerald Beach by Noah Farmer
+Look At Me Now Headland, Emerald Beach by Norm Farmer

 With a depth of understanding that few of us can appreciate that life and family can never be taken for granted, Jane shares with us numerous local hotspots that she and Wayne love to take their kids, Jenna (10) and Eli (6).